chouseknecht/adb-up-role/README.md

 You will also need *sudo* access to your local machine in order to install the *oc* client, and update */etc/hosts*.

+If you want to deploy an Ansible Container project to the OpenShift cluster, you'll need Ansible Container 0.3.0.
+See [Installing from Source](http://docs.ansible.com/ansible-container/installation.html#running-from-source), if you need assistance.

-## Example
+## Running the Role

 The best way to use this role is to create a new project directory, and then copy and run the playbook, [adb-up.yml](./files/adb-up.yml), included with the role.
-The following, example demonstrates this:
+The following, example demonstrates this.

+But first, a couple notes:

-**NOTE**: When running the playbook, be sure to include the *--ask-sudo-pass* option.
-The below example reference the environment variable *ANSIBLE_ROLES_PATH*.
+- When running the playbook, be sure to include the *--ask-sudo-pass* option, and then provide your password at the prompt.
+- The following example uses the environment variable *ANSIBLE_ROLES_PATH*.
 You can also set this path using an *ansible.cfg* file.
 View [Ansible roles_path](http://docs.ansible.com/ansible/intro_configuration.html#roles-path), for more information.

 ```
 # Install the role to your ANSIBLE_ROLES_PATH
 $ ansible-galaxy install chouseknecht.adb-up

-# Create a new project directory
+# Create a new project directory in your home directory
-$ mkdir adb
+$ mkdir ~/adb

-# Set the working directory
+# Set the working directory to the new directory
-$ cd adb
+$ cd ~/adb

 # Copy the included playbook
 $ cp $ANSIBLE_ROLES_PATH/chouseknecht.adb-up/files/adb-up.yml .